-Though I love the energy and cultural offerings characteristic of large cities, I am most at home in natural settings.
+Though I love the energy and cultural offerings characteristic of large cities, I’m most at home in natural settings.
 During my childhood, I’d go “on safari” in my backyard, passing away hours hiking and hunting for fossils and critters.
 It comes as no surprise then, that during our travels to North Macedonia’s capital city, Skopje, I was eager to escape the hustle and bustle.
 Visiting the serene Matka Canyon, which is only 30 minutes’ drive from Skopje, made the perfect day trip.

 It was approaching the late afternoon hours when our zestful guides from Macedonia Experience, Ljupco and Aleksandar, picked us up from central Skopje.
 We rode through a countryside composed of rolling verdant hills and dotted with cherry-red poppy flowers and the minarets of mosques.
 Having been hosted by Ljupco the night before at a wine tasting, we’d learned all about life in the Macedonian countryside, which apparently teems with homemade fig and walnut marmalade, lokum (similar to Turkish Delight treats), and baklava.
 Ljupco explained that rural dwellers still often welcome guests with a dollop of marmalade and a glass of fresh spring water, a tradition that goes back centuries.

-Given our short time in Skopje, and the stubborn cold I was battling, we wouldn’t be able to go on some of Macedonia Experience’s signature excursions – namely a 14-kilometer hiking trip from Skopje’s Millennium Cross to the Matka Canyon, a butterfly spotting walk, their active tours, or their ethnological excursions to meet villagers.
-Nevertheless, we were eager to visit the Matka Canyon, a natural escape that’s so popular with Skopje residents, especially on weekends.
+Given our short time in Skopje, and the stubborn cold I was battling, we wouldn’t be able to go on some of Macedonia Experience’s signature excursions — namely a 14-kilometer hiking trip from Skopje’s Millennium Cross to the Matka Canyon, a butterfly spotting walk, their active tours, or their ethnological excursions to meet villagers.
+Nevertheless, we were eager to visit the Matka Canyon, a natural escape that’s quite popular with Skopje residents, especially on weekends.

 Swapping honking horns for a symphony of chirping birds, we arrived to our wooded retreat.
 Shawn and I made a short stop into a tiny, centuries-old Eastern Orthodox church, reminiscent of those we’d seen in Macedonia’s spiritual center of Ohrid.
 The brick structure’s interior walls were adorned with bold frescoes, which were darkened by the smoke of candles.
 We lit slender ones, placed them inside, and then joined Ljupco and Aleksandar outdoors.